Synchronized step multilevel Markov chain Monte Carlo: Experimental results

-In \cref{fig:shifting-gaussian-correlation}, we show how well the samples are correlated between two successive levels.
-We plot the Pearson correlation coefficient between the samples at the $\ell$'th level and the $(\ell-1)$'th level for the different coupling algorithms.
-We see that the coarse, independent and the maximal proposal methods produce samples that are not well correlated at the coarser levels.
-This is a direct consequence of the fact that the posteriors at these coarse levels are quite far off from each other.
-All the three methods depend on this closeness of the posteriors to produce correlated (same) samples at the two levels.
-However, our method does not depend on this closeness and rather tries to couple samples by making the two chains follow the same path using the same covariance of the two proposal distributions.
-This is why the SYNCE coupling method achieves the greatest correlation, particularly for the coarser models.
+In \cref{fig:shifting-gaussian-correlation}, we show how well the samples are correlated between two successive MLMC levels.
+We plot the Pearson correlation coefficient in~\cref{eq:pearson-correlation} between the samples at the $\ell$'th level and the $(\ell-1)$'th level for the different coupling algorithms.
+We see that the delayed acceptance, independent proposal and the maximal coupling methods produce samples that are not well correlated at the coarser levels.
+This weak correlation is a direct consequence of the fact that the posteriors at these coarse levels have minimal overlapping posterior regions.
+However, our method does not depend on this overlap and rather tries to couple (different) samples by proposing the same noise in the Gaussian random walk.
+This is why the SYNCE coupling method achieves the largest correlation, particularly for coarser levels.